-“Follow the land” is pretty straightforward for some of William and Mary’s children, thanks to that will.
+“Follow the land” is pretty straightforward for at least some of William and Mary’s children, thanks to that will.
 Here is a little bit about his sons.
 I don’t know who his daughter Betsy married, if she married at all.

-1 Adam Rankin d.
-1747 Lancaster Co., PA.
+1 Adam Rankind.
+1747, Lancaster Co., PA.
 Wife Mary Steele Alexander, widow of James.

 2 James Rankin Sr., d.
 1795, Franklin Co., PA, see will abstracted above.
-More on his line later.

 2 William Rankin (Sr.), d.
 1792, Franklin Co., PA, wife Mary Huston.
-See above will devising land in Penns Valley, Mifflin County, including a tract on Spring Creek.
+See will devising land in Penns Valley, Mifflin County, including a tract on Spring Creek.

 3 William Rankin (Jr.), b.
 1770 Cumberland Co, PA, d.
 1847, Centre Co., PA.
 Two wives, Abigail McGinley and Susanna (reportedly Huston).
-See Centre County Will Book B: 254, naming eight children, including Adam, Archibald, James, John, and …
+Proof that he was a son of William and Mary Huston Rankin per the FTL theory.
+Children are established, see Centre County Will Book B: 254, naming eight children, including Adam, Archibald, James, John, and …

 * * * * * * *

 Cecil County Circuit Court Certificates, No. 514, survey of 316 acres for the heirs of James Alexander dated 28 Sep 1724.
 Floyd Owsley provided a copy of the original and a transcription.
-The copy is too poor to post online, although I will be happy to share it with anyone who wants to see it.

 Virginia Shannon Fendrick, American Revolutionary Soldiers of Franklin County, Pennsylvania(Chambersburg, PA: Historical Works Committee of the Franklin County Chapter of the Daughters of the American Revolution, 1944), citing Pennsylvania Archives 5thSeries, Vol. 6, at 576 and 583.
 “WILLIAM RANKIN of Antrim Twp., appears as a private under Capt.
 James Poe, 1782, and [on] an undated roll.
 He married Mary Huston, daughter of Archibald, as shown by the will of Agnes Huston, widow of Archibald.”

-1790 census, Franklin Co., Archybald Rankin, 1-0-2-1-0; 1800 census, Burough of Greencastle (Antrim Twp.), Archd Rankin, 20110-20010; 1810 census, Montgomery Twp., Franklin Co., Archibald Rankin, 01101-12110; 1820 census, Montgomery Twp., Franklin Co., Archibald Rankin, 000101-02300; 1840 census, Peters Township, Franklin Co,.
-Archibald Rankin, age 70 < 80, the sole member of the household.
+1790 census, Franklin Co., Archybald Rankin, 1-0-2-1-0; 1800 census, Burough of Greencastle (Antrim Twp.), Archd Rankin, 20110-20010; 1810 census, Montgomery Twp., Franklin Co., Archibald Rankin, 01101-12110; 1820 census, Montgomery Twp., Franklin Co., Archibald Rankin, 000101-02300; 1840 census, Peters Township, Franklin Co., Archibald Rankin, age 70 < 80, the sole member of the household.